rosshpayne/ODTM/README.md

             and 1 is the environment_id such as PRODUCTION, UAT or TEST with its associated db instances.

 	2. Operation fails with a space issue (say) at task 4.
 DOM aborts and writes the error to various log tables.
-	   There remains 3 other tasks to complete however.
+	   There remains task 4 plus 3 other tasks to complete however.

            Review the reasons for the failure using one or all of the following SQL: